CA 317 Feature Writing

 producing drafts and dividing the work into parts with deadlines.
 I will be tough about these deadlines – for your good and for my

 good.
 I will comment on drafts if they are turned in on time.
-I am inclined to make a lot of comments; I feel this is where we achieve our best learning and some of our best communication.
 Major

 grade.
 Late papers may not be rewritten.
 Assignments and stories turned in late will lose points.
 Of course, this will not happen.